 An introduction to the basic components of the helping relationship, exploring the unique qualities of therapeutic relationships and elements which tend to interfere with the therapeutic process.
 An opportunity to develop and practice skills necessary in the therapeutic interview.
-Pre-requisites: PSY 111, HSE 101, or RLS 101.
-(Formerly HS 114)
+Prerequisites: PSY 111, HSE 101, or RLS 101 all with a grade of "C" or better.